tlwilliams895/gis-devops/src/installations/prep-week/index.rst

   - You can find it under Finder (file explorer) > Applications > Intellij IDEA CE
   - Once opened right click the icon in your dock and select ``options > keep in dock`` for easy access later

+..
+TODO: For docker after users install Docker for Mac, have them change the default Docker behavior to utilize more RAM, and CPU cores.
+This can be found in the the docker for mac menu, under preference, have them increase RAM to at least 5gb, and cores to at least 3.